Welcome to SLU's Family Medicine Residency in O'Fallon, Illinois!

-Saint Louis University's family medicine residency program has been serving the community of southern Illinois since 1997.
+Saint Louis University's family medicine residency program has served southern Illinois since 1997.

 In partnership with HSHS St. Elizabeth's Hospital and SIHF Healthcare, faculty and residents experience diverse outpatient clinical care of underserved, uninsured, and military communities, comprehensive obstetrical care, inpatient medicine with ICU privileges, and a wide variety of in-house specialties available for consultation.